James Leslie (principal)

-James Leslie (c.1610–1678) was a Scottish physician who was principal of Marischal College (later known as Aberdeen University) from 1661 to 1678.
+James Leslie (c.1610–1678) was a Scottish physician who was principal of Marischal College (now part of Aberdeen University) from 1661 to 1678.

 Life

 He was born in Aberdeen the son of Thomas Leslie a burgess.
 He studied medicine at Aberdeen University and qualified as a physician.
 In 1661 he replaced William Moir as principal of Marischal College.

 He died in 1678.
 His position as principal was filled by Robert Paterson.